uac-ctf/MetaRed2021-5th-Writeups/crypto/1White0Black/README.md

 	-> decode hex from the result of the previous step
 	-> decypher vigenere using key "aveiro" from the result of the previous step

 The vigenere step is not random.
-The filename of the image is kasisky_aveiro.png, being kasisky method used to break vigenere cipher (thus inducting that vigenere is present) and aveiro being the key.
+The filename of the image is kasiski_aveiro.png, being kasiski method used to break vigenere cipher (thus inducting that vigenere is present) and aveiro being the key.
 ```

 **FLAG**